Fill in the Blanks Tutorial

 In the Task description field, we give the learner basic instructions or introduce the problem to be solved.

 We'll use this text for the Task description: Insert the missing words or expressions.

 Step 5: Text blocks

-Under Text blocks we add our three sentences and define which words are to be remove for the learner to identify.
+Under Text blocks, we add our three sentences and define which words are to be removed for the learner to identify.

 We can add multiple text blocks, and we can remove multiple words in each text block.

 By default, only a single Text block is displayed when you create a new Fill in the blanks.

 Because we have three sentences, we would like to add two more Text blocks.
 Press the Add text block button twice to add two more Text blocks.